Older adults and abuse

 Domestic abuse takes the same forms in LGBT+ relationships as it does in others.
 However, the abuse can also manifest in unique ways.
 Reykjavík City has developed content on this topic, linked below.

-Older LGBT+ individuals can face significantly more abuse and bullying from other residents in settings such as a nursing home than those who are not LGBT+.
+Older adults who are LGBT+ often face significantly more abuse and bullying from fellow nursing home residents than their peers.
 Some individuals retreat "back into the closet" in these environments, feeling they must hide their queerness from residents and staff.
 This fear can prevent them from receiving appropriate services and leave them feeling excluded.
 We must uphold every individual's right—including older adults—to openly express their LGBT+ identity, while remaining aware of the specific support services they may need.